-Prior to Starting the Engine
+Before Starting the Engine

-Review the Safety Checks and Services section of this Owner's Manual.
+Review the Safety Checks and Services section of this manual.
 There are important functions that must be followed before, during and after every outing.
 The Safety Checks and Services section notes that all drain plugs must be reinstalled prior to operating the boat.
-This is critical to prevent taking on water
+This is critical to prevent taking on water.